A modified version of the Koide formula from flavor nonets in a scalar potential model and in a Yukawaon model: Concluding remarks

-The mean values of $K$ from experiments can be fitted with $a_2 = 1.885 a_{02} - 10.97 a_4$ for up quarks and $a_2 = 4.168 a_{02} - 31.52 a_4$ for down quarks.
+The mean values of $K$ can be fitted with $a_2 = 1.670 a_{02} - 9.029 a_4$ for up quarks and $a_2 = 3.361 a_{02} - 24.25 a_4$ for down quarks.
 We expect that neutrino masses may also be interpreted by considering a see-saw mechanism together with the Yukawaon model, and the experimental verification depends on whether neutrino masses are in the normal or inverted hierarchy.
-Thus our scalar potential or superpotential constructed from symmetries may provide a natural interpretation of the SM fermion mass spectra.
-It is still a challenge to explain how the parameters $a_{02}$, $a_2$ and $a_4$ are set to give the correct mass formula for each sector.
+Thus our scalar potential or superpotential constructed from symmetries may provide a natural interpretation of the SM fermion mass spectrum.
+It is still a challenge to explore possible symmetry settings which may give the correct values of $a_{02}$, $a_2$ and $a_4$ for the mass formula in each sector.